-The Advanced Radiation Oncology Fellowship is designed to have flexibility in order to fit the clinical or basic science needs of individual trainees.
-If you select a clinical fellowship, you will rotate with appropriate staff for your areas of interest.
+The Advanced Radiation Oncology Fellowship has flexibility in order to fit the clinical or basic science needs of individual trainees.
+If you select a clinical fellowship, you rotate with appropriate staff for your areas of interest.
 The rotations generally last three months.

-During clinical rotations, you will be directly involved with the evaluation, work-up and treatment of new patients.
-This includes doing complete histories and physical examinations, getting acquainted with the important pathological, radiological and clinical features involved with patients' malignancies, and presenting patients and treatment approaches to staff physicians.
+During clinical rotations, you are directly involved with the evaluation, workup and treatment of new patients.
+This includes doing complete histories and physical examinations; getting acquainted with the important pathological, radiological and clinical features involved with patients' malignancies; and presenting patients and treatment approaches to staff physicians.

-- Participate in the care of patients seen by the staff physician for malignant and benign conditions.
+- Participate in the care of patients seen by staff physicians for malignant and benign conditions

-- Develop treatment approaches for each tumor type and understand the complications and outcome expected for treatment.
+- Develop treatment approaches for each tumor type and understand the complications and outcomes expected for treatment

-- Learn the technical skill required in the treatment of patients.
-(You will be directly involved in the simulation and treatment of the patients under your care, and you will learn brachytherapy skills as applied to each patient.)
+- Learn the technical skill required in the treatment of patients (you are directly involved in the simulation and treatment of the patients under your care, and you learn brachytherapy skills as applied to each patient)

-- Participate in the follow-up evaluation of patients who have completed therapy and learn about expected outcome for the disease, as well as the complications associated with treatment.
+- Participate in the follow-up evaluation of patients who have completed therapy and learn about expected outcomes for the disease, as well as the complications associated with treatment

-- Develop an overall understanding of the management of malignant disease and some benign conditions that use radiation therapy.
+- Develop an overall understanding of the management of malignant diseases and some benign conditions that use radiation therapy

-- Annually, present a 45- to 50-minute oral presentation at morning conference on a topic of your choice regarding a specific malignancy or aspect of cancer treatment.
+- Present a 45- to 50-minute oral presentation annually at morning conference on a topic of your choice regarding a specific malignancy or aspect of cancer treatment

-If you select a basic science research fellowship, you will conduct a project that is reasonable to accomplish within one to two years.
-This project will be reviewed and approved by your mentor.
+If you select a basic science research fellowship, you conduct a project that is reasonable to accomplish within one to two years.
+This project is reviewed and approved by your mentor.

 All fellows participate in a research project during their fellowship.
 This may be basic science or clinical in nature.
 The project should have the potential for publication and presentation.

-To ensure you gain proficiency and develop the corresponding technical skills, your performance will be monitored throughout this program.
-You will be formally evaluated by your supervising faculty member following the completion of each clinical rotation.
-You will meet with the program director to review the evaluations.
-In addition, you will regularly evaluate the faculty to ensure your educational goals are being met.
+To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout the Advanced Radiation Oncology Fellowship.
+You are formally evaluated by your supervising faculty member after completing each clinical rotation.
+You meet with the program director to review the evaluations.
+In addition, you regularly evaluate the faculty to ensure your educational goals are being met.